JunichiIto/seq_as_enum/README.md

 ### data_as option

-You can get sequence values as Data object instead of constants:
+With `data_as` option, you can get sequence values as Data object instead of constants:

 ```ruby
 class AwesomeCsv